FreddeITsupport98/waydroi-fix/README.md

 ## Features

+### 1. Waydroid presence check

+Before doing anything else, the script checks whether the `waydroid` command is available:

+- If **Waydroid is missing**:
+  - It asks if you want to install Waydroid now.
+  - On supported distros (Fedora/RHEL, Debian/Ubuntu, Arch-based, openSUSE/SLES) it tries to install the `waydroid` package using the matching package manager.
+  - If installation fails or the distro is unknown, it prints a clear error and exits so you can install Waydroid manually.
+- If you decline installation, the script aborts because Waydroid is required for all further steps.

-### 1. Optional reset
+### 2. Optional reset

-On start, the script asks if you want to fully reset Waydroid.
+On start (after verifying Waydroid is installed), the script asks if you want to fully reset Waydroid.

 - If you choose **yes**:
   - It asks for a second confirmation (double safety).